-To justify the decoration, the actions must clearly render the officer conspicuous by an act so outstanding that it clearly distinguishes gallantry beyond the call of duty from lesser forms of bravery.
-It must be the type of deed that, if not done, would not subject the officer to any justified criticism.
+This is the highest and most prestigious department award and there must be no margin of doubt or possibility of error in awarding this honor.
+To justify the decoration, the actions must clearly render the individual conspicuous by an act so outstanding that it clearly distinguishes heroism beyond the call of duty from lesser forms of bravery.
+It must be the type of deed that, if not done, would not subject the individual to any justified criticism.